Transcendental splitting fields of division algebras: Preliminaries on obstructions and splittings

-\begin{defn} We call this class $\beta \in \Br(\Pic_X)$ the canonical obstruction class for $X/k$. \end{defn} Note that this class has the property that specialization to rational points gives a homomorphism $\Pic_X(k) \to \Br(k)$ sending $x \to \beta|_x$, and in particular, since the identity element is sent to the identity, $\beta$ cannot be a constant class (i.e. in the image of the pullback $\Br(k) \to \Br(\Pic_X(k))$) unless it is trivial.
+\begin{defn} We call this class $\beta \in \Br(\Pic_X)$ the canonical obstruction class for $X/k$. \end{defn} \begin{rem} It follows that the map $\Pic_X(k) \to \Br(k)$ from the bottom of diagram~\ref{natural obstruction} has the interpretation both as the homomorphism coming from the Artin-Leray spectral sequence as well as arising from taking at point $x \in \Pic_X(k)$ to $\beta|_x$, the specialization of the Brauer class $\beta$.
+Consequently, this class $\beta$ has the property that specialization to rational points gives a homomorphism $\Pic_X(k) \to \Br(k)$. \end{rem}

 Summarizing this discussion, we have: \begin{prop} Let $X$ be a smooth projective variety, and let $\Pic_X$ be the Picard scheme for $X$.
-Then there is a Brauer class $\beta \in \Br(\Pic_X)$, called the canonical obstruction class, such that specialization
+Then there is a Brauer class $\beta_X \in \Br(\Pic_X)$, called the canonical obstruction class, such that specialization

 induces a homomorphism from $\Pic_X(k)$ to $\Br(k)$ whose image is exactly the relative Brauer group $\Br(k(X)/k) = \Br(X/k)$. \end{prop}